-Virtually any colour, often light in tone, with pearly lustre and often an iridescent effect.
+Although not many know this, mother of pearl can be virtually any colour.
+It's often light in tone, with a pearly lustre and an iridescent effect.

 Mother of pearl has a hardness of 3.5-4.0 on the Mohs scale.
-It is rated as fair toughness and is reasonably durable, but can be damaged by acids and ultrasonic cleaning.
+With fair toughness, it's reasonably durable, but it's particularly susceptible to damage from acids, solvents and ultrasonic cleaning.